fjopferrada/qbibformat/README.md

-In such sitations, I frequently want to extract a single entry from my BibTeX master file, format it according to a specified bibliographic style, and copy it to the clipboard.
+In such sitations, I frequently want to extract a single entry from my BibTeX master file, format it according to a specified bibliographic style, and write it to a file or copy it to the clipboard.
 This is what qbibformat does.
 The style is defined by a CSL (Citation Style Language) file.

 Dependencies
 ------------